RangerOri/communix-exercise/README.md

 ## Usage

-Two scenes are in the game.
+Two scenes are in the game.\
-Menu, Game
+Menu, Game\
-The RemoteConfig changes the text in the Menu scene.
+The RemoteConfig changes the text in the Menu scene through async.

 ## Deployment

-Make sure everything is ready before running, the github repo holds the JSON lib, but none of the firebase packages.
+The github repo holds the JSON lib, but none of the firebase packages, only the google-services.json.

 ### Also